 Market Place about 1906 with one of Bickers’ stores, which sold everything for the home, the tall building in the centre of the picture.
 The only remaining Bickers store that I remember was the one on Northgate when I was a child.

-Every Saturday afternoon, my Grandma Lilian Sheard, who lived in Dewsbury Moor, would shop in Dewsbury and, if it was warm enough she would always sit either on Longcauseway, or on the seats by the zebra crossing in Market Place.
+Every Saturday afternoon, my maternal Grandma, who lived in Dewsbury Moor, would shop in Dewsbury and, if it was warm enough she would always sit either on Longcauseway, or on the seats by the zebra crossing in Market Place.
 The camera caught her here, in Market Place, in the 1950s…she would be in her 60s then and is fourth from the left, shielding her eyes with her hand.

 Church Street.
 My Dad’s first job was at a pawnbroker’s here, when he was 14 years old.
 The pawnbroker’s three globes hanging sign can faintly be seen above the shop’s striped awning in this photo (left edge of photo), on the corner of Westgate and Tithe Barn Street.